Magnusson-Institute/miff/README.md

 ./mach run
 ```

+### Creating an update file
+Firefox updates replace the files in a user's install directory.
+These updates are packaged as a special type of xz or bz2 archive called a MAR (Mozilla Archive).
+There are two tools that are available to create a MAR: a signmar tool created during the normal build process (obj*/dist/bin/signmar), and a Python tool (https://github.com/mozilla/build-mar).
+We need both to create a working update.
+The signmar creates a file manifest, but cannot sign the MAR; the Python tool can sign, but does not generate a file manifest.

+The Python tool can be installed with pip, but requires several other tools in order to install properly.

+For Cygwin:
+* python38
+* python38-devel
+* python38-cryptography
+* liblzma-devel

+For Ubuntu:
+* liblzma-dev

 ### Working with the update patch (patch #12)

 If you have not run ```./mach build``` before, quilt will fail trying